keerthik26/amazon-polly-notes/README.md

 476. Choose the **Details** link under that text.
 (495)

-You should see the output of your Lambda function listing a the note you just searched for using the keyword that was just created in your previous CreateUpdateFunction.
+You should see the output of your Lambda function listing a the note you just searched for using the  ``very`` keyword that was just created in your previous CreateUpdateFunction.

 ```
 [